 As a result of a plea or a guilty verdict after a trial, you have been placed on probation or community control in lieu of jail or prison.
-You were also advised by the Court of your conditions of probation.
+The Court of your conditions of probation also advised you.

 Now, you have been accused of violating at least one of these conditions, and your probation officer has filed an affidavit of violation.
 He also requested that the judge sign a warrant for your arrest for said violation.
 Or, you have been arrested for allegedly committing a new crime, and the arresting officer who became aware of your probationary status has also charged you with an “on site” violation of probation.